 Squatter’s Rights in California

 Under California law, squatters can potentially be granted possession of the vacant property – if they meet specific requirements.
 If a settler has resided on the land for an extended period and held themselves out as the landowner in good faith, they may be able to take legal control of that land.
-That said, it is wiser to work with a cash buyer rather than a realtor when looking to sell an abandoned property.
-Doing so cuts out the fees and paperwork typically connected to the real estate process – providing a much faster, more efficient sale.
+That said, working with a cash buyer rather than a realtor when looking to sell an abandoned property is wiser.
+Doing so reduces the fees and paperwork typically connected to the real estate process – providing a much faster, more efficient sale.

 ASAP Cash Offer Buys Houses In These Cities: